-The local area's Adult and Dislocated Worker Priority of Service Policy and Priority of Service Policy for Veterans and Eligible Spouses (see Attachment #11) incorporates the state's priorities and will enable the local area to identify and serve these populations.
+The local area's Adult and Dislocated Worker (DW) Priority of Service Policy and Priority of Service Policy for Veterans and Eligible Spouses can be found in Attachment #11.
+These policies incorporate the state's priorities and enables the local area to identify and serve these populations.